 - Clogs – Phil Howard Clogs and Leatherwork in Otley, West Yorkshire

-- Various morris equipment – The One Stop Morris Shop
+- Morris equipment – The One Stop Morris Shop

 - Morris Bells – from us at Merchandise

-- Leather badges – The Badgesmith (FB site)
+- Badges – leather & vegan leather – The Badgesmith (FB site)

 - Event furniture and woodware – Creativity Design and Production (Lincoln)